mxagar/linux_nvidia_egpu/BlogPost.md

 1. Open the MacBook Terminal (make sure no VPN connections are active).
 2. SSH to the Ubuntu machine with our credentials.
 3. Clone any repository, for instance the [Github repository](https://github.com/mxagar/linux_nvidia_egpu) with the notebook [test_gpu.ipynb](https://github.com/mxagar/linux_nvidia_egpu/blob/main/test_gpu.ipynb).
-4.
+4. Install the GPU conda environment.

-Steps 1-3 are carried out with these commands:
+Steps 1-4 are carried out with these commands:

 ```bash
 # -- MacBook